 This covers a range of scenarios such as: deregistered companies; estates and individuals where we have a name but cannot find any further information to enable contact; organisations that we have contacted but have not joined; and small allocations where the cost of identification and contact exceeds the allocated amount.

-In accordance with the Copyright Act, the Copyright Regulations, the Attorney-General’s Guidelines and Copyright Agency’s Constitution.
+In accordance with the Copyright Act, the Copyright Regulations, the government Guidelines for Declared Collecting Societies and Copyright Agency’s Constitution.

 There is a fixed commission from some of the commercial licence schemes.

-Deductions are not made from artists’ resale royalties or LearningField subscriptions.
+We do not make any deductions for the Cultural Fund from artists’ resale royalties or LearningField subscriptions.

-Includes fee paid by Viscopy under services agreement with Copyright Agency.
+Includes fee paid by Viscopy under services agreement with Copyright Agency to 30 November 2017.

 Membership is open to owners of copyright and their agents.